 In 2006 he founded the heavy metal band Beneath Dead Waves, which was described by Kerrang! as “so talented it’s like they’re taking the mick”.
 The band released their album ‘Inertia’ in 2014, which Metal Hammer praised as delivering “metal anthems executed with brainbursting technicality“.
 The band played shows in support of the album throughout most of 2014, supporting established acts including Monuments, Intronaut and Scale the Summit before disbanding in the spring of 2015.

 Asides from producing the Amid the Barren and Lost and Beneath Dead Waves records he has also recorded and mixed numerous other independent projects.
 His mixes have been featured on Kerrang! radio, Total Rock radio, BBC Radio, ITV’s ‘Take Me Out’ and The Electric Guitar Show amongst many others.
-Doug has also created and recorded music for theatre productions, independent films and professional wrestling shows.
+Doug has also created and recorded music for theatre productions, independent films, music libraries and professional wrestling shows.

-Doug was a guitar teacher and course content writer at The Rhythm Studio, a music school based in Kensington & Chelsea College, for 11 years from the opening of the school in 2008 through to August 2019, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
-In addition to The Rhythm Studio, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.
-Doug estimates he has helped well over 500 people to learn the guitar since 2004 in one-to-one and small group classes.
+Prior to launching his own business Doug was a guitar teacher and course content writer at The Rhythm Studio, a music school based in Kensington & Chelsea College, for 11 years from the opening of the school in 2008 through to August 2019, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
+In addition, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.

-Between 2010-2019 Doug worked closely with The Rhythm Studio Foundation, the charitable side of the Rhythm Studio that provides musical education for underprivileged young people.
-Since its inception he has provided music workshops in several local schools, taught scholarship students and sat on the panel of assessors for scholarship applicants.
+Between 2010-2019 Doug worked closely with The Rhythm Studio Foundation, a charity which provides musical education for underprivileged young people.
+He provided music workshops in several local schools, taught scholarship students and sat on the panel of assessors for scholarship applicants.